-Myanmar is one of the poorest and least developed countries in the world.
-In 2018, it ranked 148th out of 189 countries on the United Nations Development Program’s Human Development Index.
+Myanmar is one of the poorest and least developed countries in Asia.
+In 2019, it ranked 145th out of 189 countries on the United Nations Development Program’s Human Development Index.
 The 2015 elections marked a historic milestone in the country’s political and economic transition.
 The democratically elected government took office with a huge popular mandate.

 Furthermore, gender inequality and women’s exposure to violence, harassment, and abuse are not only critical risks but also a major obstacle to national development and peacebuilding.
 For the vision of a modern, developed, and democratic Myanmar to become a reality, it is essential that women and girls have full access to education, training, and economic opportunities and that their leadership capacities are strengthened to enable them to participate in general decision-making.